 The main objective of Study 1 is to explore the role of race and gender in selective enforcement decisions.
 A secondary goal is to test the effect of complaining on selective enforcement practices, and the interaction between race, gender, and assertiveness in negotiations in shaping return outcomes.
 For these purposes, each store will be audited by four testers: one African-American male, one African-American female, one white male, and one white female.
 Testers will purchase identical items in each store and will try to return the items a few days later without the receipt, despite a formal receipt requirement for returns.
 Testers will be assigned one of two scripts, so that half of the stores will be audited by “complainers,” and half by “non-complainers.”
 In the “complainer” script, testers will complain about the quality of the product and ask to speak with a manager.
 In the “non-complainer” script, testers will merely ask to return the item because they “received it as a gift but do not actually need it,” without complaining or asking to speak with a manager.
 Testers will follow their memorized scripts to the letter and will report the return outcomes and other relevant information in post-audit survey forms.

-Using chi-squared tests and multivariate regressions, the study will test four main hypotheses.
+Using chi-squared tests and multivariate regressions, the study will test four main issues.
 First, it is hypothesized that African-American consumers will be treated significantly worse than white customers, in that they will be significantly less likely to have their non-receipted returns accepted.
 Among those who succeed in having their returns accepted, African-American consumers are expected to be significantly more likely to be denied a cash refund and offered an exchange or store credit instead in comparison to white customers, and to be subject to longer investigations by the store clerks prior to having their returns accepted, such as questions concerning the reason for making the return.

 Second, the research will test competing predictions as to the effect of gender on return outcomes.
 On one hand, there is considerable evidence that women are often treated less favorably than men in various markets and transactions.
 For example, Ayres and Siegelman have found that female testers presenting themselves as prospective car buyers are offered significantly higher prices for cars than are male testers.
 In contrast, in the specific context of product returns, women may be treated more favorably than men if they are perceived as responsible for the household purchases or as more trustworthy than males.

 Third, this study anticipates that sellers will be significantly more likely to depart from their formal requirements when dealing with complaining consumers than with non-complainers, since complainers are more likely to generate reputational harm or to cease buying at the store than are consumers who relent and acquiesce.
 It is generally assumed that “the squeaky wheel gets the grease,” but, to date, there has been little experimental investigation into the ways in which consumer assertiveness shapes sellers’ behavior and decisions.